Baja Verapaz: Health Education – GUATEMALA

 - Cooking classes with new recipes

-Once farmers begin to farm organically and stop using herbicides, the native greens and volunteer food plants that Mayas have eaten for centuries come back!
-These traditional foods are very nutritious, resilient in adverse growing conditions, and resistant to pests.
-Baja Verapaz: Health Education promotes esteem for these “free” foods, teaches their nutritional value, and even demonstrates new recipes for using them.
+Once farmers begin to farm their corn and beans organically and stop using herbicides, the native greens and volunteer food plants that Mayas have eaten for centuries come back!
+These traditional foods are very nutritious, resilient in adverse growing conditions, and are usually not attacked by pests.
+The Baja Verapaz Health Education Program promotes esteem for these “free” foods, teaches their nutritional value, and even demonstrates new recipes for using them.

-In Guatemala the introduction of soda pop, cheap candy, and little plastic bags of frozen sugar water has been terrible for children’s teeth.
-In the remote parts of Baja Verapaz where the promotors are working, these sugary snacks were not being brought in until 15 to 20 years ago.
-The unavailability of dental care, and little tooth brushing compound the situation.
-It is easy to skip brushing children’s teeth when a tooth brush costs 1/4 of a man’s daily wage, and no one has ever emphasized the importance of brushing.
+In Guatemala, the introduction of soda pop, cheap candy, and little plastic bags of frozen sugar water has been terrible for children’s teeth.
+In the remote parts of Baja Verapaz where the promotors are working, these sugary snacks were not being brought in until 20 to 25 years ago.
+The unavailability of dental care and little tooth brushing compound the situation.
+It is easy to skip brushing children’s teeth when one toothbrush costs 1/4 of a man’s daily wage, and no one has ever emphasized the importance of brushing.
 Now children have more cavities than adults.
-The Baja Verapaz: Health Education promoters teach children to brush their teeth correctly and to make their own tooth paste.
+The Baja Verapaz Health Education promoters teach children to brush their teeth correctly and to make their own toothpaste.
 Eating lots of candy and drinking soda pop is constantly strongly discouraged.